raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 ### Crazy golf

 What you will need to do for a crazy golf project:
-+ have a target or destination for the ball (or robot) to get to
++ Have a target or destination for the ball (or robot) to get to
-+ code your obstacle to move in a way that makes getting past possible, but not too easy
++ Code your obstacle to move in a way that makes getting past possible, but not too easy

-For the example windmill, a hole has been cut in the front of the mill and the **target** is getting a ball **inside** the windmill itself!
+For the example windmill, a hole has been cut in the front of the mill and the **target** is to get a ball **inside** the windmill itself!

 You'll probably come across unexpected issues as you go.
 The Raspberry Pi and battery box used to sit at the bottom of the windmill, so they needed to find a new home.

 --- task ---

-Adapt your project model so that there is space for the Raspberry Pi, battery box, etc. to be stored, and so that there is a target for the ball.
+Adapt your project model so that there is space for the Raspberry Pi, battery box, etc., to be stored, and so that there is a target for the ball.

-**Note:** the target does not have to be a part of your original project model.
+**Note:** The target does not have to be a part of your original project model.
 The target could be somewhere _beyond_ your obstacle where the ball needs to pass your obstacle safely.

 In the example project, a shelf was needed to the electronics.